 In recent years, there has been considerable controversy surrounding state tests and testing in general.
 Parents have questioned whether the length of state tests and the questions themselves were developmentally appropriate.

-This public outcry prompted the New York State Education Department to initiate changes in state tests, starting with those administered in April 2016.
-Last October, State Education Commissioner MaryEllen Elia called for shortened state assessments in English language arts (ELA) and math for students in grades 3-8.
-State Ed is also moving away from Pearson, the London-based testing company that has created NYS tests for the past five years, and has awarded a five-year contract to Questar Assessment, a smaller company based in Minneapolis, Minnesota.
-The contract with Questar, which begins in the 2016-17 school year, could also eventually move the state from paper to computer-based tests.
-(Learn more at 3-8 Assessment Contract Awarded to Questar, Inc.) Download fact sheet on Changes ahead for Grades 3-8 NYS exams in ELA and math.
+This public outcry prompted the New York State Education Department (NYSED) to initiate changes in state tests, starting with those administered in April 2016.
+State Education Commissioner MaryEllen Elia called for shortened state assessments in English language arts (ELA) and math for students in grades 3-8.
+State Ed has also moved away from Pearson, the London-based testing company that has created NYS tests for five years, and awarded a five-year contract to Questar Assessment, a smaller company based in Minneapolis, Minnesota.
+The contract with Questar, which began in this (2016-17) school year, could also eventually move the state from paper to computer-based tests.
+(Download fact sheet on Changes ahead for Grades 3-8 NYS exams in ELA and math.)

 Elia said she is also committed to increasing teacher involvement in developing and reviewing state tests.

 Local skill reviews (Bradt): Students in grades K-2 participate in “skill reviews” throughout the school year.
 These are a careful look at where a child is with regard to learning content in a particular subject area.
 These skill reviews are not state mandated nor are they connected to teacher evaluations.
 They are developed by Mohonasen administrators and teachers for the purpose of continually improving and tailoring our instruction so that every child will learn and be challenged at a developmentally appropriate level.